raehik/onlineShop/designs.md

 Stores information about one 'type' of Item in the store: number left, price per Item.

+    String name

+The name given to all Items of the Type.

+    int price

+The price of one Item of the Type.

+    int quantity

+The number of Items of the Type available for sale.

 ### Item

-Stores information about a single thing in the store.
+Stores information about a single general thing in the store.

     Item(String name, String description)

-    name()

-    description()
+    String name

+Item name (e.g. 'Braeburn apple')

+    String description

+General item description.